rackerlabs/design-system/_component_design/selector-strip.md

 layout: component
 category: Components
 usage: >
-  Selector strips allow the user to make a selection from a group of options.
+  A selector strip is a component that enables the user to make a selection from a group of options.
 This pattern is a more visually prominent alternative to check boxes (multi-select) or radio buttons (single-select).
 preview-image: preview-images/selector-strip.svg
 status: stable
 resource: true
-last-modified: 2018-06-27
+last-modified: 2018-07-13
 helix-ui-css: false
 helix-ui-javascript: false
 ---